jordanbell2357/jordanbell2357.github.io/_examples/euler-algebra-I-2-.md

 #### Section I. "Of the different Methods of calculating Simple Quantities."
 Chapter 3.
 "Of the Multiplication of Simple Quantities."

-> 23. When
-there
-are two or more equal numbers
+> **23.** When there are two or more equal numbers
-to be
-added together, the expression of their sum may be abridged: lor example,
+> to be added together, the expression of their sum may be abridged:
+> for example,

 #### References